 I can assure you whichever type of traveler you are, there are simple ways you can bring positive change to the place you’re visiting.

-Before boarding your plane, there are some things you can do to prepare for a sustainable vacation.
+Before boarding your plane, there are some things you can do to prepare for a responsible vacation that benefits more than just you.

 1. Pack with sustainability in mind